 Major Projects Committee

 Thank You for visiting the “Major Project’s” page for the Connecticut Elks Association!
-This page contains information regarding our Safe Kids Program administered through the Connecticut Children’s Medical Center.
+This page contains information regarding our Safe Kids Program administered through the Connecticut Children’s Medical Center and the Special Olympics.

 Click here to download the Safe Kids Materials Request Form